-However, there a few steps that you need to take first before you can use an old iPhone without a phone plan, and we’ll show you those steps needed so that you can quickly and easily be on your way with a retrofitted iPod Touch; perhaps it could make for a great hand-me-down gift during the holiday season.
+However, there a few steps that you need to take first before you can use an old iPhone without a phone plan, and we’ll show you those steps needed so that you can quickly and easily be on your way with a retrofitted iPod Touch.

 Get a SIM Card

-Once you have the SIM card, follow these quick steps:
+Once you have a SIM card, follow these quick steps:

 - Insert the SIM card into your old iPhone.